hachispin/currust/README.md

 along with `--scale-with` to specify a scaling algorithm to use (default: box).

 > [!TIP]
-> The default scaling (box) is meant for pixel-art.
+> The default algorithm (box) is meant for pixel-art.
 If you want smoother
-> scaling, specify scaling with, e.g., Lanczos3 using `--scale-with lanczos`.
+> scaling, specify that with, e.g., Lanczos3 using `--scale-with lanczos`.

-For example, to scale my-cursor=theme to 0.5x, 2x and 3x using Mitchell:
+For example, to scale my-cursor-theme to 0.5x, 2x and 3x using Mitchell:

 ```bash
 currust ./my-cursor-theme --scale-to 0.5 2 3 --scale-with mitchell